stevenbenner/stevenbenner.com/src/content/posts/2010-08-12-will-the-really-real-programmers-please-stand-up.md

 This comes from one of my favorite quotes in all of history:

- > “Real knowledge is to know the extent of ones ignorance” – Confucius
+ > “Real knowledge is to know the extent of one’s ignorance” – Confucius

 Having an encyclopedic knowledge of a college curriculum is not required to be a great programmer.
 Real world software development isn’t about memorizing low-level programming techniques, or math formulas.
 These are great tools to have at your disposal, but are certainly not the end-all-be-all of development.
 It’s all about problem solving, in the most efficient and elegant way that circumstances allow.